Originate/exosphere/tutorial/part_1/02_architecture.md

 before we exceed the available time or budget, or our teams and code bases becomes so large and complex that they collapse under their own weight.
-This means the sophisticaation of our applications is determined by the level of the foundation that we build upon.
+This means the sophistication of our applications is determined by the level of the foundation that we build upon.
 We are - and always will be -